At a Glance

 ✨Tip Number 4

-Showcase your collaborative skills.
-The job requires working with various stakeholders, so be ready to provide examples of how you've successfully collaborated in previous roles, highlighting your ability to build strong relationships and work effectively in a team.
+Showcase your collaborative spirit.
+The job requires working closely with various stakeholders, so be prepared to discuss examples of how you've successfully collaborated in the past, highlighting your ability to build strong relationships and work effectively in a team.

 We think you need these skills to ace Lawyer Litigation and Licensing in Widnes)